 Your Hosts and Party Planners

 RICO GAGLIANO has worked in public radio for over a decade.
 His pieces have been heard on All Things Considered, Weekend America, The Savvy Traveler and other series, but he’s best known as a reporter on Marketplace, for which he filed stories from England, Ireland, Sweden, The Netherlands, India, South Korea and across the good ol’ USA.
 He also penned and performed many of the show’s “Marketplace Players” comedy sketches.
 Prior to radio, Rico worked as a TV writer on shows for MTV, ABC, Fox Family and The Cartoon Network… and as a freelance print reporter for LA Weekly, the Village Voice, The Pittsburgh Post-Gazette and others.
+He continues to contribute pieces to Dwell magazine.
 Rico holds an MFA from the American Film Institute.
 He’s been a fan of dinner parties since childhood, when it meant he got to eat in his parents’ bedroom and watch TV all night while the grownups sat around in the dining room getting wine-tipsy.